BitSwap-BiFi/BITP/BITP/BITP-15.md

 ## Payjoin and DEX

-Bitswap will use SSI for:
+Bitswap will use Payjoin for:

 - Decentralization
 - Privacy